 If you’re using TradingView, you can take advantage of placeholder variables that TradingView replaces with live data:

-If you want to close all current positions at market price (for instance, to implement a stop-loss), you can use the command
+If you want to close all current positions at market price (for instance, to implement a stop-loss), you can use the command field without side or amount:

 Superhook doesn’t care where your data comes from—it only requires a valid JSON structure.
 For TradingView, placeholders are replaced automatically.
 For other apps, you can dynamically generate or hard‑code the payload.
-Just make sure each required field (or the command
+Just make sure each required field (or the command field) is present.

-Overriding the Chart Symbol Because the
+Overriding the Chart Symbol

-field is just text in your JSON payload, you can specify any symbol—even if it doesn’t match the chart you’re currently viewing in TradingView.
-For example, you could be on a chart showing BTC/USDT but still use"symbol": "{{syminfo.basecurrency}}/USDC"
+Because the symbol field is just text in your JSON payload, you can specify any symbol—even if it doesn’t match the chart you’re currently viewing in TradingView.
+For example, you could be on a chart showing BTC/USDT but still use "symbol": "{{syminfo.basecurrency}}/USDC" in your payload, causing the trade to execute on BTC/USDC.
+This flexibility allows you to analyze one market while executing trades on another.

 Step 4: Enable the Webhook URL